casual-coders/mc-exercise/README.md

 # mc-exercise

- I'm Biomedical engineer, I planned to make a career shift and entering software development world.
+ My name is Nawal I'm Biomedical engineer, I planned to make a career shift and entering software development world.